-Net Collections Rate
+What is Net Collections Rate?

 Net collections is the gap between the reimbursement you expected to receive from payers and what they actually paid.
 Practices lose out on revenue for all sorts of reasons:

-High Risk A/R
+What is High Risk A/R?

 Over time, missed collections add up.
 Accounts receivable that were not paid on time, often known as aging A/R, are at a high risk of never being paid.
-Of course, not every claim will yield full reimbursement.
-But if you have lots of aging A/R, you may have opportunities to collect more.
+Of course, not every claim will yield full reimbursement, but if you have lots of aging A/R, you may have opportunities to collect more.

-Ideally, most of your outstanding accounts receivable should be in the 0 to 30 day bracket, since they are most likely to get paid.
+Ideally, most of your outstanding accounts receivable should be in the 0-30 day bracket, since they are most likely to get paid.
 If you work with payers that are consistent but slow to process and pay claims, you may also expect to see A/R sitting in the 31-60 day bracket.
 A/R still outstanding after 90 or 120 days is at the highest risk of never being paid.

 Our benchmark at Gentem is for no more than 8% of total A/R to be unpaid after 90 days, and no more than 5% after 120 days.
-Anything above those percentages may be unnecessarily at risk: outstanding claims in these buckets may need more follow up for resolution.
+Anything above those percentages may be unnecessarily at risk: outstanding claims in these buckets may need more follow-up for resolution.
 In addition, after 90 days, timely filing or appeal/adjustment limits may be exceeded.